OutSystems/docs-product/src/develop/seo/intro.md

 * Change the SEO URL Rules (Page, Path, Site, and Redirect): Create / Edit / Delete
 * Publish a module (via Service Center or Service Studio)
 * Perform the **Update Status** step when deploying a solution
-* Uploade an OutSystems license
+* Upload an OutSystems license

 This performance degradation occurs while the ISAPIFilter synchronizes the SEO Rules, after performing one of the operations above.